privacybydesign/irma-frontend-packages/plugins/yivi-client/README.md

 the options from [`start`](#option-start) is first parsed by its `parseResponse`.
 The mapping functions then specify how to map the parsed response on particular variables.
 By default, the following mappings are present:
- - `sessionPtr`: the result from the `sessionPtr` mapping should be a valid YIVI `sessionPtr`, [as being received from the `yivi server`](https://yivi.app/docs/api-yivi-server/#post-session).
+ - `sessionPtr`: the result from the `sessionPtr` mapping should be a valid Yivi `sessionPtr`, [as being received from the `yivi server`](https://yivi.app/docs/api-yivi-server/#post-session).
    This mapping is mandatory.
 It defaults to using the `sessionPtr` field from the parsed JSON response of the [`start` endpoint](#option-start).
- - `sessionToken`: the result from the `sessionToken` mapping should be a valid YIVI requestor token, [as being received from the `yivi server`](https://yivi.app/docs/api-yivi-server/#post-session).
+ - `sessionToken`: the result from the `sessionToken` mapping should be a valid Yivi requestor token, [as being received from the `yivi server`](https://yivi.app/docs/api-yivi-server/#post-session).
    This mapping is only mandatory if the token is required by the specified [`result` endpoint](#option-result).
    It defaults to using the `token` field from the parsed JSON response of the [`start` endpoint](#option-start) (if present).
- - `frontendRequest`: the result from the `frontendRequest` mapping should be a valid YIVI frontend session request, [as being received from the `yivi server`](https://yivi.app/docs/api-yivi-server/#post-session).
+ - `frontendRequest`: the result from the `frontendRequest` mapping should be a valid Yivi frontend session request, [as being received from the `yivi server`](https://yivi.app/docs/api-yivi-server/#post-session).
    It defaults to using the `frontendRequest` field from the parsed JSON response of the [`start` endpoint](#option-start) (if present).
    If not present, only frontend protocol version 1.0 is supported.
 This means that pairing functionality cannot be used.